VideoJournal/BE/README.md

 Video journal allows users to upload, manage and share videos with friends.
 A user can upload videos and others can comment on the videos.

+## Deploy

+This app is deployed on heroku and can be found [here](https://videojournal.herokuapp.com/)

+## Push Notifications

+This server is built to support push notifications 📱 💻.

+Make `POST` request to `/subscribe` when subscribing a client for push messages.

 ## NPM Scripts

 ### `npm i`